viamrobotics/docs/docs/how-tos/deploy-ml.md

 You don't need to buy or own any hardware to complete this guide.

 Use [Try Viam](https://app.viam.com/try) to borrow a rover free of cost online.
-The rover already has `viam-server` installed and is configured with some components to test with, including a webcam.
+The rover already has `viam-server` installed and is configured with some components, including a webcam.

 Once you have borrowed a rover, go to the **CONFIGURE** tab of the machine, find the cameras and click on the **Test** panel at the bottom of each camera's configuration panel to test the camera stream.
 You should have a front-facing camera and an overhead view of your rover.
 Now you know what the rover can _perceive_.

-If your rover is facing a wall, find the base configuration panel and click on its **Test** panel.
-Use the controls to drive your rover to a different location.
+To change what the front-facing camera is pointed at, find the **cam** camera panel on the **CONTROL** tab and click **Toggle picture-in-picture** so you can continue to view the camera stream.
+Then, find the **viam_base** panel and drive the rover around.

 Now that you have seen that the cameras on your Try Viam rover work, begin by [Creating a dataset and labeling data](#create-a-dataset-and-label-data).
+You can drive the rover around as you capture data to get a variety of images from different angles.

 {{< alert title="Tip" color="tip" >}}
 Be aware that if you are running out of time during your rental, you can [extend your rover rental](/appendix/try-viam/reserve-a-rover/#extend-your-reservation) as long as there are no other reservations.